RishabhJain-28/raytracing/README.md

 This is an implementation of [Peter Shirley's Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) in Rust.

-## Preview of the final image converted to JPEG
+## Preview of the final image converted to PNG

 ## To recreate the output image run: